berndporr/cppTimer/README.md

 # CppTimer
 Generic C++ Timer for Linux

 It's a wrapper around the Linux timers.
+The timer used is timerfd which is a file descriptor which blocks till a certain time has elapsed.
+This means it puts a thread to sleep till it unblocks which is the general approach for Linux events.
+There are three ways of using
+the timer:
-There are two ways of using the timer: by overloading the `timerEvent()` method in the `CppTimer` class itself (fastest) or by registering a callback class called `Runnable` with an overloaded `run()` method.
+ 1. by overloading the `timerEvent()` method in the `CppTimer` class itself (fastest)
+ 2. by registering a callback class called `Runnable` with an overloaded `run()` method.
+ 3. by registering a lambda function

 ## Installation
 ```